2018 UEFA Women's Under-19 Championship qualification: Format

-Initially the elite round would consist of 24 teams, drawn into six groups of four teams, with the six group winners and the runner-up with the best record against the first and third-placed teams in their group qualifying for the final tournament.
+Initially, the elite round would consist of 24 teams, drawn into six groups of four teams, with the six group winners and the runner-up with the best record against the first and third-placed teams in their group qualifying for the final tournament.
 After the qualifying round draw was held, UEFA decided to expand the elite round from 24 to 28 teams, allowing four more third-placed teams to advance to the elite round.

-The schedule of each mini-tournament is as follows (Regulations Article 20.04):
+The schedule of each mini-tournament was as follows (Regulations Article 20.04):